jaxxstorm/leebriggs.co.uk/_posts/2018-05-08-kubernetes-config-mgmt.md

 ## Ksonnet

 I was very excited by [Ksonnet](https://ksonnet.io/) at one point.
-Jsonnet is a [Heptio](https://heptio.com/) project that is designed to streamline deployments to Kubernetes.
+Ksonnet is a [Heptio](https://heptio.com/) project that is designed to streamline deployments to Kubernetes.
 It has a bunch of really useful concepts, such as [environments](https://ksonnet.io/docs/concepts#environment) which allow you to tailor components to a unique cluster.
 This would have been perfect to run from a CI pipeline, unfortunately the issues were:

   - Doesn't support helm ([yet](https://github.com/ksonnet/ksonnet/issues/522)).
 This means anything you install, you need to take all of the helm configuration that is figured out for you and write it again.
 A lot of overhead
   - Has a steep learning curve.
 [Jsonnet](https://jsonnet.org/) (which ksonnet uses under the hood) is a language itself, which takes some learning and isn't well documented.